TABLE OF CONTENTS

-3. HTTPS://API.SEGMENT.IO A service for capturing data for analytics.
-It streams the data to Apty Analytics, stores collected data for few minutes.
-For more details on which data is collected, refer to: Data Collection and Storage.
+- HTTPS://API.SEGMENT.IO It is a service for capturing data for analytics.
+It streams the data to Apty Analytics, stores collected data for a few minutes.
+For more details on which data is collected, refer to Data Collection and Storage.

-HTTPS://CDN.SEGMENT.COM A sub-service of Segment that retrieves JS used in the widget.
+- HTTPS://CDN.SEGMENT.COM It is a sub-service of Segment that retrieves JS used in the widget.

-If Apty has been added to the hosting application via the code snippet (as described in this article), but the widget is not loading on your website, this error may be caused by the CSP Policy.
-In order to check that, open Developer Tools > Console tab and reload the page.
+If Apty has been added to the hosting application via the code snippet or the injected mode (as described in this article), but the widget is not loading on your website, this error may be caused by the CSP Policy.
+In order to check that, open the Developer Tools > Console tab and reload the page.
 If you see any errors related to the Content Security Policy directive, refer to your tech team with a request to whitelist the websites mentioned in the error message:

 From version 4.15 onwards, whitelisting the following two URLs would suffice